Digicomlab/digicomlab.github.io/content/en/seedfunding/2_2024_WhatsApp.md

 ---

-title: "Donate your chats!"
+Title: "Donate your chats!"
-## Combining two infrastructures to study the use of WhatsApp for sharing (political) news
+Subtitle: "Combining two infrastructures to study the use of WhatsApp for sharing (political) news"
-date: 2024
+Date: 2024
 ---

 #### By Felicia Loecherbach & Laura Boeschoten